atlasacademy/fgo-game-data-api/README.md

 ### Configuration

 List of configuration variables for the main app.
+You can make a `config.json` file at the project root with the settings.
+Check the [`config.sample.json`](/config.sample.json) file for an example.

 **Required variables**
 - `DATA`: A JSON object string with keys being region strings and values being gamedata's folder location and Postgresql DSN.
 Not all regions are required in the object.
 Any combination of regions is accepted.